 The first kit we recommend is Abu Garcia Maintenance Kit.
 It is a useful tool to clean the reel after saltwater use.
 It includes all the necessary parts to keep your reels in good condition.
 This kit is also very easy to use.
 Just insert the brush inside the reel and rotate it for 3-4 minutes.

 This cleaning kit can be helpful when you are on a trip, so you do not need to carry extra things.
 This will save you time and get better performance from your reel.

 The 2nd kit that you should collect is Ardent Reel Butter Lubrication.
 It is a useful tool for cleaning the reel after saltwater use.
 It can save your time and make the cleaning process a lot easier.
 The product has two features: super low viscosity, bearings for maximum protection.

 The second feature is bearings for maximum protection.
-This means that this oil will protect your reel from corrosion by keeping all parts moving smoothly without any friction!
+This means this oil will protect your reel from corrosion by keeping all parts moving smoothly without friction!

 Bonus Tips: Can You Use WD-40 On Reels?

 WD-40 is a popular brand of multipurpose oil, but it’s not actually an oil.
 It’s a solvent.
 It means it dissolves dirt and other materials.
 WD-40 can be an effective way to clean reels and keep them in good working order.